arielhr1987/MySQLink/README.md

 MySQLink
 ========

-The ExtJS and PHP tool for admin your MySQL databases
+The ExtJS and PHP tool for admin your MySQL databases.